 - Lucky Winner

 The good news is that spammers don’t generally change their technique, just the wording and content.
-They find a topic that appeals to a broad audience (like the examples above) and stick to it.
+They find a topic that appeals to a broad audience (like the examples above) and sticks to it.
 Familiarize yourself with trending spam emails and avoid opening them.

 Identify potential spammers